ACEnglish/truvari/docs/refine.md

 `--align`
 =========
-By default, Truvari will make the haplotypes and use an external call `mafft` to perform a multiple sequence alignment between them and the reference to harmonize the variants.
-While this is the most accurate alignment technique, it isn't fast.
+Truvari will make the haplotypes and use a multiple sequence alignment between the haplotypes and reference to harmonize the variants.
+There are several options for MSA algorithm Truvari can use.
+The first is `--align mafft`, which is the most accurate alignment technique, but it isn't fast.
 If you're willing to sacrifice some accuracy for a huge speed increase, you can use `--align wfa`, which also doesn't require an external tool.
-Another option is `--align poa` which performs a partial order alignment which is faster than mafft but less accurate and slower than wfa but more accurate.
-However, `poa` appears to be non-deterministic which is not ideal for some benchmarking purposes.
+Another option is `--align poa`, which is the default, and performs a partial order alignment which is faster than mafft but less accurate and slower than wfa but more accurate.
+However, `poa` appears to be non-deterministic across machines which is not ideal for some benchmarking purposes.

 `--use-original-vcfs`
 =====================